SawdaDevs/cbf-github-fundamentals/README.md

+# 😁 This is Sawda's Title added to demonstrate what to do.

 # :wave: The Basics of GitHub

 - Read through the below content so you can understand some commonly used terms and uses of GitHub